andrewramsay/cix2026/cfp/index.md

 The Field Building session on Wednesday the 17th June will be a chance for us to take stock of developments in the field of *Computational Interaction* and raise questions and topics that you think the field needs to address.
 Give a Title and abstract of the point you would like to communicate.
 We anticipate that it should take no more than 5 minutes to make the point, and then the participants can discuss it for 5-20 minutes.

 *Posters*
-Send a poster (they should be in portrait format).
-We will have a poster session on the first day, before the Welcome Reception, and this will be a good chance for people to get to know eachother.
-Posters should be sent in pdf format.
+We will have a poster session on the first day, before the Welcome Reception, and this will be a good chance for people to get to know each other, so all participants are welcome to present a poster.
+Please provide the poster title when registering, if you wish to present one, so that we can plan sufficient space.

 Send the details to   [cix2026+submissions@glasgow.ac.uk](mailto:cix2026+submissions@glasgow.ac.uk).